 This Eastern European road trip itinerary can be adapted to be a Baltic road trip if you are coming from further away and you land by plane in one of the Baltic countries and rent a car from there.

 Renting a car for Baltics road trip + Costs

-Yes, you can rent a car and drive in all the Baltic states, because there are no borders and European car insurance include all countries from the European Union.
-But you can ask at the rental company to be sure.
+Yes, you can rent a car and drive in all the Baltic states because there are no borders, and European car insurance includes all countries from the European Union.
+But you can ask the rental company to be sure.

 Because I wanted to see more and it would have cost me extra to rent a car, I decided to start my Baltic road trip from Romania and drive to the Baltics from Bucharest.

 If you are by yourself, it might not be the cheapest thing to do, but I was with my boyfriend, and we split the costs.
 It is definitely more convenient to do this trip in 2 or 4.